orbis-developers/home_assistant_viaris/README.md

 ## Configuration

-In order to add the viaris EV charger integration, first of all, MQTT integration must be configurated with your broker credentials.
-The system can discover automatically all of the devices that are connected, after switch them on and restart Home Assistant.
-The discovery process is only done at the beginning when neither of the devices are configured.
+To add the viaris EV charger integration, firstly the MQTT integration needs to be configured with your broker credentials.
+The system can automatically discover all of the devices that are connected, after switching them on and restarting Home Assistant.
+The discovery process is only done at the beginning when none of the devices are configured.
 There is another way to add the integration using the web UI, entering your charger serial number.

 #### Discovering devices:

 ![imagen](https://github.com/HGC72/home_assistant_viaris/assets/66405397/45061de9-a953-477f-8cd4-ebea55c8d2a9)

-After that you configure each device.
+After that, you configure each device.

 #### Entering serial number: